ICC4103-202010-WebTech/course-project-mibarrett-jacevedo/README.md

 - Inside the Profile there is an option meant for the system administrator to see all users ativity and perform CRUD operations on them
 - In the footer part of the page appears contact info for all users to see

-- The following dependencies were established for items belonging to o
+- The following dependencies were established on delete actions:
+	*

 #POSTMAN
 Link to postman actions: https://www.getpostman.com/collections/7b8e6dfbfc2501664af7